Roasted Fall Vegetables

 • Acorn squash is another lovely sweet veggie that holds its shape really well.

-• Brussel sprouts are unique and make every meal more festive.
+• Brussels sprouts are unique and make every meal more festive.

-• Butternut cuts up really nice into cubes and roasts perfectly.
+• Butternut cuts up really nicely into cubes and roasts perfectly.

-• Carrots roast up so nice and are extremely inexpensive.
+• Carrots roast well and are extremely inexpensive.

 • Red onion tastes a bit more earthy but sweetens up nicely when roasted.

-• Cloves garlic are a wonderful flavor addition.
+• Garlic cloves are a wonderful flavor addition.

 • Fresh thyme, parsley, and rosemary add flavor and makes the final product very pretty.